-As experts in transcultural psychiatry, we provide psychological care and support to young refugees and migrant children and their families.
-This target group battles with a range of complex psycho-traumatic issues, having gone through an often hellish journey fleeing war in their home countries.
 Solentra stands for Solidarity and Trauma.
+As experts in transcultural psychiatry, we provide psychological care and support to young refugees, migrant children, and their families.
+This target group suffers from a range of complex psycho-traumatic issues, having gone through an often hellish journey of fleeing war in their home countries.

 Solidarity because we consider health in the broadest of senses.
-Psychological suffering and the recovery from psychological suffering are most definitely present in the individual if they have a history of migration.
+Psychological suffering and the recovery from it are most definitely present in the individual if they have a history of migration.
 This requires a strong and wide safety net.
-A sense of solidarity is the very basis of well-being.
+Additionally, a sense of solidarity is the very basis of well-being.

 Our area of expertise lies in the trauma brought on by experiences of war and migration.
 We are a high-quality and culturally sensitive centre for diagnosis and treatment.
 Part of our work consists of ongoing research and optimisation as well as the use of state-of-the-art treatment methods.
 This is how we came to develop our own PACCT® method, which renders psychological support considerably more accessible and efficient for our target group, with a guarantee of excellent quality.

 As a high-quality and culturally sensitive treatment centre, we engage in ongoing research and optimisation activities.

 Vision & Values

 The right to good health is a fundamental basic right.
 This human right is our starting point.
 The Sustainable Development Goal 3 (SDG3) from the United Nations is the guiding principle found throughout all of Solentra's operations.